Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: More Qualitative Results

 \subsection{Quality of Immunized Images}

-We qualitatively compare the immunized images produced by prior image-specific methods with those defended using our UAP.
+We qualitatively compare the immunized images produced by prior image-specific methods that achieve strong immunization performance with those defended using our UAP.
 As shown in Figure~\ref{fig:epsilon_ae}, the immunized images generated by our UAP exhibit artifacts that are comparably imperceptible to those produced by image-specific methods, even across diverse domains such as real-world and paintings This observation is consistent with the high imperceptibility scores obtained in our human evaluation in Table~\ref{tab:user_1} and further highlights the practicality of our universal approach to real-world application.